strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/middlewares.md

 Our goal is to:

 - create some utility functions that interact with Google Sheets,
-- create a custom Strapi middleware that will create and/or update an existing Google Sheet document every time we have an incoming request to `/restaurants/:id` of the FoodAdvisor project,
+- create a custom Strapi middleware that will create and/or update an existing Google Sheet document every time we have an incoming request to a Restaurants page of the FoodAdvisor project,
 - and append the middleware to the route where we want it to get executed.

 </SideBySideColumn>